Communication Department Learning Goals and Outcomes

 Goal 1: Understanding of Discipline

 Students are able to recognize and appreciate core principles of the discipline.
-This includes an appreciation of the depth of the discipline (beyond our 4 specializations), the intersections between our specializations, and an ability to recognize presence/non-presence of disciplinary ideas in everyday life.
+This includes an appreciation of the depth of the discipline (beyond our 3 concentrations), the intersections between our concentrations, and an ability to recognize presence/non-presence of disciplinary ideas in everyday life.

 Related Learning Outcomes: